-- 5.23 A Health Impact Assessment (HIA) provides decision-makers with information about how a policy or proposal may impact, directly or indirectly, on people's health.
-HIA in this context will be used to assess the possible significant health effects of a mineral development site, and this will be affected by a variety of influences including transport routing, dust, noise, safety and local environment considerations.
-The HIA can then be analysed with its recommendations informing developers and the planning authority. - 5.24 If any of these impacts can not be satisfactorily mitigated against, development should not proceed. - 5.25 The HIA assessment will be required to connect with other impact assessments, including those associated with the environment and transport.
+5.22 A Health Impact Assessment (HIA) may be required to provide decision-makers with information about how a policy or proposal may impact, directly or indirectly, on people's health.
+HIA in this context will be used to assess the possible significant health effects of a minerals development site, and this will be affected by a variety of influences including transport routing, dust, noise, safety and local environment considerations.
+The HIA can then be analysed with its recommendations informing developers and the planning authority.

+5.23 If any of these impacts cannot be satisfactorily mitigated against, development should not proceed.

+5.24 The HIA should connect with other impact assessments, including those associated with the environment and transport.